-Environment is an externality to business, as it is shared by all, and if one tries make its maximum use, other is impacted.
+Environment is an externality to business, as it is shared by all, and if one user tries make its maximum use, other user of it is impacted.
 This is why smart and sustainable management of environmental resources is extremely important for stakeholders of both categories, one who tries to use them and other who is impacted by its use.
-This helps adding great value to the society as a whole.
+Sustainable management and use of resources helps adding great value to the society as a whole.
 The sustainable use is ensured by various policy measures, including standards, penalties/taxes and market-based instruments incentivizing the sustainable use.
 On global front, these measures are selected according to suitability of circumstances.

-Gulf Organisation for Research and Development (GORD) was established on 23rd July 2009, led by a team of highly skilled and committed experts in energy, environment, carbon, and sustainable building technologies.
-GORD provides a range of services for MENA region, including green building standards setting, facilitation for standards implementation, certification of building sustainability, renewable energy research, capacity building in sustainability and various sustainability policy advices to governments and businesses.
-GORD believes in developing capacity and designing policy measures to create an enabling environment for sustainability.
+Gulf Organisation for Research and Development (GORD) (www.gord.qa), established in 2009, is led by a team of highly skilled and committed experts in energy, environment, carbon, and sustainable building technologies.
+GORD provides a range of services including green building standards setting, facilitation for standards implementation, certification of building sustainability, sustainability, low-carbon and renewable energy research, capacity building and various sustainability policy advices to governments and businesses.
 This is why GORD has invested years of efforts in developing and implementing the sustainability standards and advocating their enforcement.
-Now the time is ripe for market-based instruments, especially to take regional actions on climate change.
-Markets have proven their usefulness in catalyzing and accelerating climate actions at international levels.
+The market-based instruments such as GCT, have proven their usefulness in catalyzing and accelerating climate actions in the past.

 With the guidance of the enlightened leaderships and support of stakeholders, GCT promises to work out a way forward into a low-carbon future that is safe, healthy and sustainable for our future generations.
 I urge you to come forward and help us in delivering this promise.
 Join the climate action movement now.